mk-fg/hwctl/README.rst

 holding damn thing in your hand already :)

-Should be combined with any kind of notification or control/signaling scripts (e.g. notify-send or timed-ble-beacon_ stuff) to actually do something notable on desktop/network or in the physical world via ``[action: ...]`` sections in the config file.
+Should be combined with any kind of notification or control/signaling scripts (e.g. notify-send, rp2040-neopixels_ above or timed-ble-beacon_ stuff) to do something notable on desktop/network or in the physical world via ``[action: ...]`` sections in the config file.

 Data stored in NFC tag sectors isn't actually read by this script, as it's enough to tell apart their unique-enough built-in UIDs for its purposes.

-Optionally integrates with hwctl_ script above, to activate NFC pad via button, so that it doesn't stay powered-on needlessly all the time (and start the script itself via systemd.path_ unit when needed).
+Optionally integrates with hwctl_ script above, to activate NFC pad via button, so that it doesn't stay powered-on needlessly all the time (and start the script itself via systemd.path_ unit when needed), or to send other commands there, to e.g. power up/down whatever hardware used in ``[action: ...]`` sections.
-Cheap ACR122U pad I have draws ~300mA from USB, but likely also supports power management commands to do same thing without any extra usb-ppps hardware.

 Uses pyscard_ module for NFC reader communication, via `PCSC lite`_ on linux.